Pet Loss During Pregnancy: A Compassionate Guide for Expecting Mothers

 Your Feelings Are Valid

 There's no "right" way to grieve while pregnant.
 Your pet was a family member, and losing them during this transformative time is genuinely difficult.
 Don't let anyone minimize your loss or rush your healing process.
+The bond between pet parents and their animals is scientifically recognized as genuine attachment, deserving the same respect as any other significant loss.

 How Pregnancy Hormones Affect Grief